coder/code-server/doc/FAQ.md

 # FAQ

+## Questions?

+Please file all questions and support requests at https://www.reddit.com/r/codeserver/ The issue tracker is only for bugs.

 ## What's the deal with extensions?

 Unfortunately, the Microsoft VS Code Marketplace license prohibits use with any non Microsoft